Zaki-1052/GPTPortal/README.md

-# ChatBot Portal with Multi-Modal GPT-4 API
+# ChatBot Portal for Multi-Modal GPT-4 API

 Welcome to the **Chat-Bot Portal**, a *Node.js*-based web application that allows users to interact with a chatbot powered by *OpenAI*'s **GPT-4 API**, including the latest *Vision*, *Hearing*, and *Speaking* capabilities with superior *Model Performance*.